leolaz134/GuiltyGearEloStats/README.md

 A program built in order to tell a player's rating stats with each ranked character within the competetive fighting game of guilty gear strive.
+It also provides a link to the wiki of advice of how to play your character.
+As of now you need to search your username on puddle.farm and look at the url to get your 18 digit player number.